 Sexual Assault - An offense that meets the definition of rape, fondling, incest, or statutory rape as used in the FBI's Uniform Crime Reporting System.
-A sex offense is any act directed against another person, without the consent of the victim, including instances where the victim is incapable of giving consent.
+A sex offense is any act directed against another person, without the victim's consent, including instances where the victim is incapable of giving consent.

-Rape - Penetration, no matter how slight, of the vagina or anus with any body part or object, or oral penetration by a sex organ of another person, without the consent of the victim.
+Rape - Penetration, no matter how slight, of the vagina or anus with any body part or object, or oral penetration by a sex organ of another person, without the victim's consent.

-Fondling - The touching of the private body parts of another person for the purpose of sexual gratification, forcibly and/or against that person's will; or, not forcibly or against the person's will where the victim is incapable of giving consent because of his/her youth, or because of his/her temporary or permanent mental incapacity.
+Fondling - The touching of the private body parts of another person for the purpose of sexual gratification, forcibly and/or against that person's will; or, not forcibly or against the person's will where the victim is incapable of giving consent because of their youth, or because of their temporary or permanent mental incapacity.
 Forcible fondling includes "indecent liberties" and "child molesting."

 Statutory Rape - Non-forcible sexual intercourse with a person who is under the statutory age of consent.
-If force was used or threatened, or the victim was incapable of giving consent because of his/her youth, or temporary or permanent mental impairment, the offense should be classified as forcible rape, not statutory rape.
+Suppose force was used or threatened, or the victim was incapable of giving consent because of their youth or temporary or permanent mental impairment.
+In that case, the offense should be classified as forcible rape, not statutory rape.

-Incest - Non-forcible sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by law.
+Incest - Non-forcible sexual intercourse between persons related to each other within the degrees whereinmarriage is prohibited by law.